Instant Pot Beef Roast With Potatoes

 - Cook on manual high pressure for 70 minutes.

 - Allow pressure to release for 10 minutes naturally, and then manually release any remaining pressure.
+Remove roast.

-- Shred and enjoy!
+- Return roast to pot, shred and enjoy!

 Nutrition